Skaruts/TIC-80-utils-and-libs/debugger/README.md

 `bma()` differs from `bm()` in that `bma()` also calculates and displays an average of the benchmarking results.
 This is useful when the results fluctuate too much to be readable.

-(The `--_bm`, `--start_bm` and `--end_bm` comments are a personal convention of mine that you can ignore if you want.
+(The `--start_bm` and `--end_bm` comments are a personal convention of mine that you can ignore if you want.
 They make it easy for me to select and delete all benchmarks at once if I want.
 My choice to not indent benchmark lines that wrap code, is also a personal preference.)